oac-tree/sup-epics/README.md

 # Supervision and automation system EPICS interface

-Library of common components to send/receive SUP data-transfer-objects via EPICS Channel Access and PV access network protocols.
+Library of components to send/receive SUP data-transfer-objects via EPICS Channel Access and PV access network protocols.
 This is bare CMake project intended for the development and prototyping on Linux of the user's choice.
 CODAC packaging will follow at a later stage.